DerGoogler/MMRL/README.md

 # Magisk Modules Repo Loader (MMRL)

-The Magisk Module Repo Loader (MMRL).
+Magisk Module Repo Loader (MMRL).
 Allows you to load custom repos with an simple UI

 ## How to create custom repo?